-- (b) Whether and the extent to which the Outline Development Plan for part of an Activity Area takes into account, and will not compromise, efficient, logical, and coordinated development of the remainder of that Activity Area. - xvii Implementation of Outline Development Plan (Rule 12.25.7.4.iii) - (a) Those matters detailed in Assessment Matter (x) above. - xviii Density (Rule 12.25.9.1.xi)
+- (a) Those matters detailed in Assessment Matter (xv) above. - (b) Whether and the extent to which the Outline Development Plan for part of an Activity Area takes into account, and will not compromise, efficient, logical, and coordinated development of the remainder of that Activity Area.

+xviii Implementation of Outline Development Plan (Rule 12.25.7.4.iii)

+Those matters detailed in Assessment Matter (xv) above.

+xix Density (Rule 12.25.9.2.vi)